Piano Quartet No. 2 (Oswald)

 The Piano Quartet No. 2 in G major, Op.
 26 by Henrique Oswald was composed in the second half of 1898.
-It is scored for piano, violin, viola and cello.
+The string quartet is scored for piano, violin, viola and cello.
 The approximate duration is 25–30 minutes.

 History

 Autograph manuscripts

 There are two autograph manuscripts of the quartet.
 The first one is located at Departamento de Música of ECA/USP.
 It is incomplete: the first movement lacks four pages, and the fifth has only three initial pages.
 All the four finished movements are dated 1898: the first two are July 23 and 29, the last two are August 2 and 3.
 The work is titled "2o Quartetto op.
 26" (The Second Quartet, Op.
 26) and has a dedication: "al carissimo amico Emilio Giorgetti" (to the dearest friend Emilio Giorgetti).

 The second manuscript is at Institute of Brazilian Studies, University of São Paulo.
 It is a complete and dated at the end: "Firenze, 25 ottobre 1898" (Florence, 25 October 1898).
 The title page has the same indication and dedication lines, though the opus number was added later, not by the composer.

 It is the second autograph that presents the final form of the quartet, and there are three more manuscripts, non-autograph, built upon this one.